by Anne Greenwood Brown

 Series: Lies Beneath #1

 The world-building was fascinating and reminded me of old siren tales, long before the popularity of the Little Mermaid.
-There have been a slew of mermaid-books of late, and I found Brown’s take refreshing.
+There has been a slew of mermaid-books of late, and I found Brown’s take refreshing.
 It has a lot of dark elements and I would have liked to have seen more of it.
 The romance between Lily and Calder was sweet and ultimately changes Calder.
-The back-history, unique abilities and mer-life style were original and I enjoyed reading it.
+The back-history, unique abilities, and mer-lifestyle were original and I enjoyed reading it.
 Brown’s take on how merpeople reproduce was both interesting and frightening.
 I easily consumed this as the pace and writing style flowed well.
 While the plot was predictable, I enjoyed the ending nonetheless.

 I think fans of paranormal romance and merpeople will enjoy Lies Beneath’s originality.
 Book two, Deep Betrayal, told from Lily’s perspective will be released in 2013.
 I have added Anne Greenwood Brown to my authors to watch list and look forward to continuing this story.